jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 - make a headache for cloud providers
 - by giving away for free the ability for people
 - to have scalable, reliable, speech in/out AI local
-- on NVIDIA RTX CONSUMBER 8 GB cards for free
+- on NVIDIA RTX CONSUMER 8 GB cards for free

 How I will profit:
 - you must be joking